 Most have a width of approximately 10mm, and a flare of 2.5-3mm

 Almost all the silver I use is certified eco silver - recycled and reclaimed by my bullion dealer, or made using my own scrap.
-In the case of a spinner ring, all the elements expect for the beaded wire used for the bands, or the floral wire forming the outer ring is certified eco silver.
+In thie case of a spinner ring, all the elements expect for the beaded wire used for the bands, or the floral wire forming the outer ring is certified eco silver.

 I make the main band, texturing before forming it, if rolling it through my mill or stamping.
-I Apply the beaten texture described as 'ribbed' after forming the band.
-I then make the satellite rings, ensuring that their fit, like Goldilocks, is just right
+I apply the beaten texture described as 'ribbed' after forming the band.
+I then make the satellite rings, ensuring that their fit, like Goldilocks, is just right.

 Because these bands are a little wider than usual, most people need to go up a half size or two when selecting one to wear, for ultimate comfort.
 If you wish to try one and need to return it because it doesn't fit, then I'll happily accept a return, as long as it's within a fortnight.
-Please see my policies regarding this.
+Please see my return policy regarding this.